 Some of our theatre sessions are open only to an invited audience, while others are open for any delegate to book a place.

-When making your application to lead a theatre session, it is important to make clear how you will engage with your audience in a meaningful way, and how this engagement will be used to support the implementation of NHS Long Term Plan priorities.
+The application window to lead theatre sessions has now closed, and we are reviewing applications.
+Successful theatre session bids will clearly show how the presenters will engage with their audiences in a meaningful way, and how this engagement will be used to support the implementation of NHS Long Term Plan priorities.

 - High-profile speakers and respected professional experts